The Last Owl Chick

-Then Momma leans toward me and grabs one of Gertrude’s exhausted but still-twitching legs.
+Then Momma leans toward me and grabs one of Gertrude’s still-twitching legs.
 Momma tugs.
 At first, I think she’s trying to rescue little sis.
-After all, she must want to save her child.
-To pull her dying baby out of my greedy throat, like any good mother would do.
+After all, she must want to save her child, to pull her dying baby out of my greedy throat, like any good mother would do.
 But Momma isn’t just pulling.
 She’s pulling and biting.
 And jerking.
 And tearing.

 A game!
 So, I bite and yank too.
-Momma and I each clench an end of Gertrude in our beaks, and begin a vicious and violent tug of war.
+Momma and I each clench a piece of Gertrude in our beaks, and begin a vicious and violent tug of war.
 Back and forth.
 Jerk and pull.
 Bite.
 Rip!

 Momma tears Gertrude’s leg off at the hip.
 Pink muscles dangle and red blood drips from both our mouths as I watch Momma swallow the severed leg.
 Then she blinks at me.

 Savoring the delicious rush of warm crimson, I swallow the rest of Gertrude whole.
 And for the first time in almost a week, my hunger finally goes away.
 At least for awhile, I get to feel full.
 Because I’m the stongest and—